rawan-elframawy/Data_Analysis_Pipeline/README.md

 This is an exercise to practice the real-world data science operational flow.

 # Files description
+`Dockerfile` Specifying the base image as Ubuntu and installs Python3 with the required packages.
+It then creates a directory inside the container at /home/doc-bd-a1/ and copies the dataset into it and opens the bash shell upon startup.

 `load.py` Dynamically reads the dataset file by accepting the file path as a user-provided argument.

 `dpre.py` Performs example Data Cleaning, Data Transformation, Data Reduction, and Data Discretization steps then saves the resulting data frame as a new CSV file named res_dpre.csv.